Complete the First Two Years of Your Bachelors Degree at PPCC

-- Flexible classes including on-campus, on-line, weekend, and hybrid course formats
+- Flexible classes including on-campus, online, evening, weekend, and hybrid course formats

 - Strong student support services

-- Our tuition rate is approximately 1/3 the cost of most public universities.
+- A tuition rate approximately 1/3 the cost of most public universities

-- Studies show that Community College graduates who transfer are as successful or more successful than students who do not begin at a community college.
+Studies show that Community College graduates who transfer to a four year college or university are as successful or more successful than students who do not begin at a community college.

 Creating a Plan

-- Information on special admissions privileges and scholarships available at four-year schools.
+- Admissions information and scholarships available at four-year colleges and universities

-Planning ahead while studying at Pikes Peak Community College will help make the transfer process go more smoothly.
-Keep in mind:
+Planning ahead while studying at PPCC will help make the transfer process go smoothly.

-- "D" grades and below are not accepted by four-year colleges and universities.
+- "D" and "F" grades do not transfer to four-year colleges and universities

 To Successfully Transfer